The Ultra Handy Japanese and English Example Sentence Finder

 他人のあら捜しなら、彼の右に出る者はいない。

-Turn right at the next corner.
+Turn right at the next crossing.

 "Ronpari" is a word that designates those whose eyes don't look straight, but in different directions to the left and right, as if they were looking at Paris and London.